ilarsf/aarc_lts/course_materials/learner/technical/Instructional_Videos.md

 <div class="video-item">
   <p><strong>Adjusting the Foot Stretcher</strong> – <strong>Ottawa Rowing Club (CAN)</strong> – <strong>1:30</strong></p>
   <p><em>Overview:</em> A quick tutorial on how to properly adjust your foot stretcher in a sculling boat.
 Coaches explain how moving the foot stretcher affects your stroke: they demonstrate the correct position that allows shins vertical at the catch and a comfortable reach.
 You'll see how to loosen the wing nuts and slide the stretcher to fit your leg length, and secure it firmly before rowing.
-Proper foot stretcher placement is one of the first and most important equipment tweaks for a beginner to get the right stroke length and posture.
-(Bonus tips on checking heel tie-downs and adjusting foot straps are included.)</p>
+Proper foot stretcher placement is one of the first and most important equipment tweaks for a beginner to get the right stroke length and posture.</p>
 </div>

 <div class="text-right"><a href="#" class="text-small">[Return to Top]</a></div>